ministryofjustice/moj-frontend/docs/components/interruption-card.md

 ## How to use

+### How often to use it

-The interruption card needs to be used very specifically.
+This interruption card works well when used sparingly.
 This maintains its significance and keeps it distinct from standard service pattern pages.

+When considering it in a specific case, think about:

+- how many other interruption cards there are in the service
+- the maximum number a user might view in a single journey
+- whether a user would ever view 2 or more in a row (and whether that's OK)

+If a lot of interruption cards are emerging in a service, it might be a sign that the journey needs redesigning.

+#### Repetitive journeys

+Users completing a task multiple times in a service can become overexposed to a particular interruption card.
+This is especially the case when the card is used to highlight something important tasks .

+A limit can be set on how many times a user sees the same interruption card.

 ### Content